Using the AHRQ Surveys on Patient Safety Culture

 - Items from other surveys or developed for your purposes, including open-ended questions.

 As long as all the core items and response options of the SOPS surveys are retained and presented in order, the questionnaire qualifies as a SOPS survey and can be referred to as such.
 Any supplemental items or additional items from other surveys must be added to the end of the SOPS survey, just before the Background Questions section.
-When inserting supplemental items, remember to include the appropriate subheadings for each supplemental item set.
+When inserting supplemental items, remember to include any introductory text, definition of terms, subheadings, and instructions.